Two-cocycles give a full nonlinear parameterization of the simplest 3--3 relation: Edge operators and the move 3--3

 \begin{remark} We have practically repeated the reasoning in~\cite[Subsection~5.1]{KS2}, where it was called heuristic.
 To make it rigorous, we must check that that the 36 conditions appearing in the previous paragraph are independent, which can be done on a computer by checking that a relevant $36\times 36$ Jacobian determinant does not vanish identically. \end{remark}

 The conclusion is that a \emph{Zariski open subset of all relations~\eqref{33} comes out the way we have described in this paper}.

 \begin{remark} Particular or limit cases of our ``general position'' relations may, nevertheless, be of their own interest, and require separate investigation.
-For instance, it can be shown that our main tool in this paper --- edge operators --- identically vanish for the family of weights presented in~\cite[Subsection~6.3]{KS2}.
+For instance, it can be shown that our Lemma~\ref{l:w} no longer holds for the edge operators corresponding to the family of weights presented in~\cite[Subsection~6.3]{KS2}.
 Recall that intriguing exotic homological nature of (some parameters in) that family was revealed in~\cite[Section~8]{KS2}. \end{remark}